cityofaustin/atd-moped/moped-etl/arcgis/README.md

 - Full refresh: This mode will delete all existing records in the AGOL feature layer and replace them with the current data from the Moped database.
 - Incremental refresh: This mode will only update records that have been modified since a given timestamp.

-The script is responsible for maintaining four layers in the AGOL in the [Moped Project Components](https://austin.maps.arcgis.com/home/item.html?id=1c084c8756a84e6db7e2796c98c850a2) feature service:
+The script is responsible for maintaining four layers in the AGOL in the [Staging Project Components](https://austin.maps.arcgis.com/home/item.html?id=9b024bcea3694f0699bb1183788e6ee8) and [Moped Project Components](https://austin.maps.arcgis.com/home/item.html?id=1c084c8756a84e6db7e2796c98c850a2) feature services:

 - [Moped Points](https://austin.maps.arcgis.com/home/item.html?id=1c084c8756a84e6db7e2796c98c850a2&sublayer=0): Components best represented as points, utilizing MultiPoint geometries
 - [Moped Lines](https://austin.maps.arcgis.com/home/item.html?id=1c084c8756a84e6db7e2796c98c850a2&sublayer=1): Components best represented as lines, using Line geometries
 - [MOPED CombinedGeometries](https://austin.maps.arcgis.com/home/item.html?id=1c084c8756a84e6db7e2796c98c850a2&sublayer=2) (SIC): All components, where points are transformed into a line ringing the location
 - [Moped Feature Points](https://austin.maps.arcgis.com/home/item.html?id=1c084c8756a84e6db7e2796c98c850a2&sublayer=3): Components best represented as points, but where MultiPoints are exploded into individual points.
 Note, the same component can be represented as multiple features, one for each point in the MultiPoint.
+This layer exists to enable AGOL features only possible on single points like [labeling](https://doc.esri.com/en/arcgis-pro/latest/help/mapping/text/labeling-basics.html).

 The data for the first three layers listed above is sourced from a view, `component_arcgis_online_view` which defines all columns which are available to be processed.